-If you plan to hire employees, you’ll have to obtain an EIN.
+If you plan to hire employees, you’ll need an EIN.
 The IRS requires most businesses to obtain an EIN to identify employers’ tax accounts.
-You can register for an EIN online, by fax, or by mail, depending on how quickly you want your EIN.
+You can register for an EIN online, by fax, or by mail.

-Every state has its own income, sales, and employment taxes, so you’ll have to register with your state to pay these tax obligations.
+Every state has its own income, sales, and employment taxes, so you’ll have to register with your state to pay these taxes.
 You’ll have to pay workers’ compensation insurance and unemployment insurance taxes.
-The following states and territory even require you to pay for disability insurance for non-work related injuries or illnesses:
+In some cases, you’ll need to pay for disability insurance for injuries and illnesses that happen outside of work.

-If you’re going to hire employees, you have certain responsibilities to your employees and federal and state governments.
+If you’re going to hire employees, you have certain obligations, including:

-You must provide your employees with a safe and healthy workplace, according to the Occupational Safety and Health Act (OSHA).
+- Under OSHA, you must provide your employees with a safe and healthy workplace.